nerdreich/wiki.md/docs/plugins_create.md

 A minimal plugin consists of only one file.
 Let's assume you want to create `MyPlugin`:

 ```
-.../plugins/myplugin/plugin.php
+.../plugins/myplugin/_plugin.php
 ```

 You can add all additinal files that your plugin needs (e.g. templates) in that folder, too.

 ## Plugin structure

-Your `plugin.php` should at the bare minimum contain the following:
+Your `_plugin.php` should at the bare minimum contain the following:

 ```
 <?php